 Through in-class participation, individual assignments, intercultural dialogue and teamwork, students will develop important knowledge and skills related to cultural diversity and social inclusion, and their applications in the areas of social policy, social development and/or social work.

-Pre-requisite: SOWK1001.
-Introduction to social administration or SOWK1002.
-Introduction to social work or SOWK1011.
-Introduction to social entrepreneurship and social innovation or SOWK1013.
+SOWK1011.
+Introduction to social entrepreneurship and social innovation or

+SOWK1013.
 Introduction to social policy and development studies or SOWK1014.

-Introduction to social development or SOWK1015.
-Introduction to social policy and social development Assessment: 100% coursework.
+Introduction to social development or

+SOWK1015.
+Introduction to social policy and social development